 - b.
-Removal for Cause - i.
+Removal for Cause - 1.
 Basis for removal.
-Any medical staff member of the MEC may be removed from office for valid cause, including but not limited to failure to perform the duties expected of an MEC member, Department Chair, or department representative at-large; significant violation of the Medical Staff Bylaws, Rules and Regulations or other medical staff policy; gross neglect or misfeasance in office; or serious acts of moral turpitude.
-This paragraph shall not apply to the Chief Executive Officer, Vice President of Medical Affairs, Chief Medical Officer or Medical Director of Clinical Quality.
+Any medical Staff member of the MEC may be removed from office for valid cause, including but not limited to failure to perform the duties expected of an MEC member, Department Chair, or department representative at-large; significant violation of the Medical Staff Bylaws, Rules and Regulations or other medical Staff policy; gross neglect or misfeasance in office; or serious acts of moral turpitude.
+This paragraph shall not apply to the Chief Executive Officer, Vice President of Medical Affairs, Chief Medical Officer or Medical Director of Clinical Quality. - 2.

-- ii.
 Removal of Officers by Vote of the Medical Staff.
 The process of removal may be initiated by the Medical Staff by 2/3 of those present at any regular or special meeting thereof.
-No such action shall take effect until it has been ratified by a two-thirds (2/3) vote of all members of the MEC. - iii.
+No such action shall take effect until it has been ratified by a two-thirds (2/3) vote of all members of the MEC. - 3.
 Removal by Vote of the MEC.
 The MEC may remove a member under this provision on its own initiative by a 2/3 vote of all voting members of the MEC at any regular or special meeting of the MEC.
-This provision shall not apply to removal of the President, President-Elect or Treasurer, which removal shall be reserved for the process set forth by vote of the general Medical Staff. - iv.
+This provision shall not apply to removal of the President, President-Elect or Treasurer, which removal shall be reserved for the process set forth by vote of the general Medical Staff. - 4.
 Removal of department chair or representative at-large by department.
-Removal of a department chair or departmental representative at-large to the MEC may be accomplished by a 2/3 vote of all Active Staff members of the department, but no such action shall take effect until it has been ratified by a two-thirds (2/3) vote of all voting members of the MEC at any regular or special meeting of the MEC. - v.
+Removal of a department chair or departmental representative at-large to the MEC may be accomplished by a 2/3 vote of all Active Staff members of the department, but no such action shall take effect until it has been ratified by a two-thirds (2/3) vote of all voting members of the MEC at any regular or special meeting of the MEC. - 5.
 Automatic removal from department position.
-Any department Chairperson or department representative at-large removed from the MEC under this section shall automatically be removed from the position of chair of the department, or position as department representative atlarge, respectively. - vi.
-Filling Vacancies: During period of vacancy, the President of the Medical Staff shall appoint a member of the active staff from the appropriate department as applicable to serve on the MEC on an interim basis until the vacancy is filled.
+Any department Chairperson or department representative at-large removed from the MEC under this section shall automatically be removed from the position of chair of the department, or position as department representative at-large, respectively. - 6.
+Filling Vacancies: During period of vacancy, the President of the Medical Staff shall appoint a member of the active Staff from the appropriate department as applicable to serve on the MEC on an interim basis until the vacancy is filled.
 A vacancy on the MEC caused by removal of a Medicine or Surgery Department Chair, or any of representative at-large of such department sitting as an MEC member, shall be filled within 30 days by vote of the affected department.
 A vacancy on the MEC caused by removal of a Chair of Pathology or Diagnostic Imaging shall be filled at the next MEC meeting by vote of the MEC. - c.
-Duties i.
-Representing and acting on behalf of the Medical Staff in the intervals between Medical Staff meetings, except for elections and bylaws adoption and amendment and subject to such other limitations as may be imposed by these Bylaws.
-The MEC is accountable to the Medical Staff and reports its actions at each medical staff meeting
+Duties